-Applications will be acknowledged through a confirmation page on Application form 2 if you submit your application through the online system.
-Instructions on how to email or download an electronic completion receipt are outlined in Application form 2.
+Applications will be acknowledged through a confirmation page on Application Form 2 if you submit your application through the online system.
+Once you reach the end of the application you will be able to print, email or download an electronic 'completion receipt.'

-If you do not receive an acknowledgement, please email councilrecruit@ osteopathy.org.uk to check whether your application has been received.
+If you do not receive an acknowledgement, please email hr@osteopathy.org.uk to check whether your application has been received.
 Please allow 5 days for an email confirmation.

-Alternative formats of this information pack and the application forms are available on request from Amanda Chadwick by emailing councilrecruit@osteopathy.org.uk.
-All applications will be acknowledged.
+Alternative formats of this information pack and the application forms are available on request from Amanda Chadwick, Human Resources Manager or Jane Saunders, Human Resources Administrator at: hr@osteopathy.org.uk If you email in a completed alternative format of the pack, your application will be acknowledged.

-Please ensure that you do not put anything identifiable on Application Form 2, where you set out your transferrable knowledge, skills and behaviours against each competency.
-This information can identify you as an individual based on your name, who you are, or any protected characteristics.
-This is because the information is anonymised before being given to the selection panel for shortlisting.
+Please ensure that you do not put anything identifiable in Application Form 2, where you set out your transferrable knowledge, skills and behaviours against each competency.
+This means do not include any information that can identify you as an individual for example based on your name, or any protected characteristics.
+The information in all applications is anonymised before being given to the selection panel for shortlisting.
 This is to avoid the panellists making conscious or unconscious assumptions about individuals.

 Should you wish to discuss the requirements of the role, we would be happy to arrange an opportunity for you to speak to our Chief Executive and Registrar, Matthew Redford.
-Please contact councilrecruit@osteopathy.org.uk to arrange this.
+Please contact hr@osteopathy.org.uk to arrange this.